haiwera-silk-cd/magento-devdocs/guides/v2.0/migration/extend-the-tool.md

 ---
 group: migration
-title: Extend the tool
+title: 扩展工具
 version: 2.0
 github_link: migration/extend-the-tool.md
 functional_areas:
   - Tools
 ---

-If the data format and structure created by [Magento extensions](https://marketplace.magento.com/extensions.html){:target="_blank"} or custom code is different between Magento 1 and Magento 2, use extension points in the Data Migration Tool to migrate the data.
+If the data format and structure created by [Magento extensions](https://marketplace.magento.com/extensions.html){:target="_blank"} or custom code is different between Magento 1 and Magento 2, use extension points in the 数据迁移工具 to migrate the data.
 If the data format and structure are the same, the tool can automatically migrate the data without user intervention.

 During migration, the [Map Step]({{ page.baseurl }}/migration/migration-tool-internal-spec.html#map-step) scans and compares all Magento 1 and Magento 2 tables, including those created by extensions.
 If the tables do not differ, the tool automatically migrates the data.
 If the tables differ, the tool terminates and notifies the user.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
-Read the [Technical Specification]({{ page.baseurl }}/migration/migration-tool-internal-spec.html) first before attempting to extend the Data Migration Tool.
+Read the [Technical Specification]({{ page.baseurl }}/migration/migration-tool-internal-spec.html) first before attempting to extend the 数据迁移工具.
 You should also review the [Migration Guide]({{ page.baseurl }}/migration/bk-migration-guide.html) for general information about using the tool.
 </div>

 ## Minor data format and structure changes